ssokolova01/SingleCell_Internship_HackBio/README.md

 ***Functional state.*** Immune system activation.
 Inflammation, most likely infectious nature.
 Expression of CCL genes coding chemokines, which are markers of active infection inflammation process.

-***Conclusion.*** Cell cluster qualitative and quantitative distribution presents peripheral blood tissue in activated immune system status and acute intense inflammation process, most probably caused by infection.
+***Conclusion.*** Cell cluster qualitative and quantitative distribution presents peripheral blood in activated immune system status and acute intense inflammation process, most probably caused by infection.
 Further functional gene analysis is required to clarify the nature of the pathology.